Register now, pay later

 Like our on-campus programs, Virtual Tech Camps feature structured small-group sessions led by expert instructors.
 Each week includes live teaching of our signature, cutting-edge curriculum, plus peer collaboration, social time, and independent project work.
 To complete the experience, our Virtual Tech Camps incorporate all the magic of summer camp including games, challenges, and legendary iD traditions!

-To run an online course with iD Tech, students will need a Mac or Windows computer (no Chromebooks, unless otherwise specified), a webcam, and a stable internet connection with access to Zoom video conferencing.
-Any course-specific installation requirements will be communicated after registration.
+To run this online course with iD Tech, students will need a Mac or Windows computer (no Chromebooks, unless otherwise specified), a webcam, and a stable internet connection with access to Zoom video conferencing.
+Additional info on course-specific installation requirements will be communicated after registration.

 Request a brochure